-When I tell people I do User Experience and Information Architecture, I sense — behind their blank stares — a suspicion I’m unemployed and just like making things up.
-In a sentence, UX is about designing a project around concrete goals people have when engaging with your content.
-IA's role is to define a structure for that content.
-From planning navigation and page layouts, to details like the exact wording on a button, they work together to create a blueprint for your project.
+When I tell people I make a living doing Information Architecture and User Experience, I sense — behind their blank stares — a suspicion I’m unemployed and just like making things up.
+In a sentence, their role is to define and structure your content, and to make sure people don't get lost or annoyed trying to accomplish a task.
+From planning navigation and page layouts, to details like the exact wording on a button, IA & UX help create a blueprint for building a site.